 Royal Bank of Canada

 Royal Bank of Canada (Banque Royale du Canada), headquartered in Toronto, Ontario and Montreal, Quebec, is the largest Canadian bank by assets, market capitalization, number of branches and ATMs.
 With 86,000 employees, it serves 16 million customers through over 1,300 branches and 4,570 ATMs including 1,200 branches in Canada, 70 branches in the U.S. and 57 branches in the Caribbean.
 RBC was named Canada’s Most Valuable Brand by Brand Finance, Best Workplaces in Canada 2019 by Great Place to Work, Best Investment Bank and Best Trade Finance Provider in Canada by Global Finance.
-In 2018, RBC reported total revenue of C$42.6 billion, net income of C$12.4 billion and over 7 million credit card accounts.
-Currently the company has C$1.4 trillion in total assets, C$612 billion in loans and C$881 billion in deposits.
-As of September 30, 2019, RBC's market capitalization was US$116 billion.
+In 2018, RBC reported total revenue of C$43 billion, net income of C$12.4 billion and over 7 million credit card accounts.
+At January 3, 2020, RBC's market capitalization was US$114 billion.

-Toronto-Dominion Bank (or TD Bank Group) is the second-largest bank in Canada in terms of total assets and market capitalization, and the sixth largest bank in North America by number of branches, with 2,339 retail locations.
+Toronto-Dominion Bank (or TD Bank Group) is the second-largest bank in Canada in terms of total assets and market capitalization, and the sixth largest bank in North America by number of locations.
 The company serves 25 million customers and employs approximately 87,000 people worldwide.
 It operates through around 1,100 retail branches and 3,460 ATMs in Canada, and 1,240 stores and 2,640 ATMs in the U.S., located in 15 states from Maine to Florida and the District of Columbia.
 It also has TD Securities offices worldwide.
-The Bank's three main business areas are Canadian Retail, U.S. Retail and Wholesale Banking.
 The company has legacy senior debt rating of Aa1 from Moody's and AA- from Standard & Poor’s.
-TD Bank was awarded as the safest banks in North America by Global Finance and the Best Bank for seniors by Money Magazine.
+TD Bank was awarded as the 2nd safest bank in North America by Global Finance and the Best Bank for seniors by Money Magazine.

 Bank of Nova Scotia

 Bank of Nova Scotia (Scotiabank) is the third largest bank in Canada in terms of total assets.
 The company is Canada's most international bank with presence in 55 countries, 98,500 full-time equivalent employees, 3,076 branches and offices and 8,970 ATMs including 955 branches and 3,630 ATMs in Canada.
-It provides a full array of products and services including commercial banking, personal banking, wealth management and corporate and investment banking.
-It was named Best Bank for Small Business by CFIB as well as World’s Best Emerging Markets Bank in the U.S. Virgin Islands, Barbados, Costa Rica, the Bahamas, Trinidad & Tobago and Turks & Caicos according to Global Finance.
-The Bank’s total assets and deposits as of January 2019 were C$1.03 trillion and C$4691 billion, respectively.
+It provides a full array of products and services including commercial and personal banking, wealth management, corporate and investment banking, life insurance, home and auto insurance, and more.
+It was named Best Bank for Small Business by CFIB as well as World’s Best Emerging Markets Bank in the U.S. Virgin Islands, Barbados, Costa Rica, the Bahamas, Trinidad & Tobago and Turks & Caicos by Global Finance.

 Bank of Montreal